alexandrepossebom/blocky-log/README.md

 ## Features

 - **Show by event type**
-  - By default its show events of type "BLOCKED (porn)"
+  - By default its show events from last hour
   - To show all events user --event "all"

 - **Show events by IP**